 - Khlong Lat Mayom Floating Market – Offers Variety Of Thai Food

 1. Khlong Lat Mayom – Local Food And More

 Just 20 kilometers from Bangkok is Khlong Lat Mayom, one of the best floating markets in Bangkok.
 It’s not as large as some of the other more well-known places like Damnoen Saduak but that’s what makes it so appealing.
 It’s authentic and gives you an inside look at how locals shop.
 You’ll also find terrific food to savor on the floating market.

 Famous for: It is most famous for food.
 Try snakehead fish and the shrimps

 How to reach: Take a BTS Skytrain to Bang Wa and then a taxi ride to the floating market from Bang Wa.
 A direct taxi will cost you around 200 Baht on one side.

 Address: 15 30/1 Bang Ramat Rd, Bang Ramat, Taling Chan, Bangkok 10170, Thailand

-Timings: 7 AM – 5 PM
+Timings: 7 AM – 5 PM (Sat-Sun)

 2. Bang Nam Pheung – Known For Thai Food

-What to buy: Gac Fruit, Mahk
+Famous for: Gac Fruit, Mahk

 How to Reach: Taking a taxi will cost you around 150-200 Baht.
 If you are coming from Sukhumvit, taking a ferry ride to the floating market will be much cheaper.